ulfalizer/practice/README.md

 practice
 ========

-Small and simple implementations for various algorithms and data structures
+Small and simple implementations for various algorithms and data structures.
+Function and macro documentation is in the headers.